THE KINGS HOUSE HOTEL

 THE KINGS HOUSE HOTEL – TODAY

-The old building has been altered considerably over the past century and extended to 22 bedrooms, ten with bathrooms en-suite and 10 with shared facilities.
+The old building has been altered considerably over the past century and extended to 22 bedrooms, 12 with bathrooms en-suite and 10 with shared facilities.

 There is a drying room and laundry ( with washing machine and tumble drier ) for the use of the residents.

 King’s House Hotel is in a very remote situation, with magnificent views of the hills.
 The owners together with their staff assure you of a warm welcome.

 The hotel is an ideal place for the traveller as well as for those interested in walking, climbing, canoeing, skiing, fishing and sight-seeing.
 The 3,345 ft.
 Buchaille Etive Mhor and the ski slopes of Meall a Bhuiridh provide a spectacular view from the picture windows of the residents lounge and a number of the south and west facing bedrooms.

 Breakfast is served in the dining room and bar meals, made with local produce such as salmon, venison, grouse and pheasant are available all day.

 The closeness of the ski slopes makes it an ideal resting place during the Ski season.
 Walkers and climbers will find the area of interest while rivers are within easy reach for the canoe enthusiast.
 As a centre for local sightseeing it is unsurpassed with Glen Etive, Glen Orchy and the villages of Glencoe and Ballachulish only ten miles away.
 The towns of Oban and Fort William can be reached by car or for many, by foot, and are home to many of the transport mechanisms including ferries and trains, which allow you to further your experience of the Scottish Highlands or simply return home.